 At the end, we came up with 2 areas to explore:

-1. Develop a bot to determine the priorities of messages to be sorted based on the messages a user “stars.”
+1️⃣ Develop a bot to determine the priorities of messages.

-The personalized bookmarking feature is also more feasible because it does not require programming a bot using artificial intelligence and machine learning so it would lead to a shorter development time.
+The personalized bookmarking feature is more feasible.
+It does not require programming a bot using artificial intelligence and machine learning.

-Instead of introducing a whole new feature for users to learn, I decided to use actions that users are already familiar with and combine the existing pinning feature on Discord and the bookmarking actions in browsers to reduce the cognitive load to new feature on-boarding.
+Instead of introducing a whole new feature for users to learn, I use actions that users are already familiar with.
+I combined the concept of bookmarking and pinning messages to reduce cognitive load.
+The bookmarks are integrated in the main user flow of Discord.

 📝 Low Fidelity Explorations